 To get started, create an account here and confirm your account by clicking the verification link in your inbox.

-Step 2: Create Notebook
+Step 3: Create Notebook

-Select the Paperspace + Fast.AI 1.0 (V3) base container.
+- Select the Paperspace + Fast.AI base container in the Select a runtime section.

 Step 4: Start learning Fast.ai!

 From here it is as simple as clicking into the file in the file manager that you would like to run in the fast.ai course and begin or continue your journey.

 If you would like to run the experience in Jupyter, then it is as easy as clicking the Jupyter icon at the bottom of the left-side menu when your notebook is online.
 To return to the Gradient platform from Jupyter just go back in your browser.